FAIMER logo

 India

-She is a faculty member and resource person at four Indian FAIMER Regional Institutes: CMCL-FAIMER, Ludhiana; GSMC-FAIMER, Mumbai; PSG-FAIMER, Coimbatore; and MAHE-FAIMER, Manipal.
+Dr. Anshu is a Director-Professor of Pathology at the Mahatma Gandhi Institute of Medical Sciences in Sevagram, India.
+She was awarded a Commonwealth Fellowship in 2007, a Fellowship from CMCL-FAIMER, Ludhiana in 2007, and a Fellowship from the International FAIMER Institute in 2009.
+In 2012, she was awarded the International Fellowship in Medical Education from FAIMER.
+The award allowed her to pursue her master’s in health professions education from Maastricht University, which she completed with distinction in 2014.
+She has been a faculty member and resource person at four Indian FAIMER Regional Institutes: CMCL-FAIMER, Ludhiana; GSMC-FAIMER, Mumbai; PSG-FAIMER, Coimbatore; and MAHE-FAIMER, Manipal.
 She also is a faculty member for the International FAIMER Institute and has written three WFME-FAIMER distance learning modules for the Centre for Medical Education in Context in the United Kingdom.
 She also is Editor of the Journal of the Mahatma Gandhi Institute of Medical Sciences.
 She has authored several publications and book chapters on medical education themes, including a book she edited with Dr. Tejinder Singh titled Principles of Assessment in Medical Education which is in its second edition.
 She was organizing secretary of the 2014 National Conference on Health Professions Education at Sevagram.
-She served as Secretary of the Academy of Health Professions Educators in India from 2017-2019.
+She served as Secretary of the Academy of Health Professions Educators, India from 2017-2019.
+She is President of the Academy of Health Professions Education, India for 2022.

 Brazil